sepp87/VPL-Core/README.md

 <br>

 ### CUSTOMIZE
-* Create custom hubs by copying TemplateHub.java and change its behaviour
+* Create custom blocks by copying TemplateBlock.java and change its behaviour
-* Create your own library with hub types and add it to "build/lib/"
+* Create your own library with block types and add it to "build/lib/"
 <br>

 ### STYLE